Can you sleep outside for just one night…

 Gateway Women’s Centre

-Here for women
+Support for women in crisis

 Gateway Women’s Centre provides a welcoming, safe space for women going through a time of crisis or emotional difficulty.
 Trained staff are here to listen in a confidential and caring environment.

 Providing important support services as well as fun, community and friendship, we offer opportunities for women to improve self-confidence, develop life skills, build resilience and reduce isolation.

 Our Schools Team work currently work in 15 primary and secondary schools across the Brighton & Hove area.
 We deliver weekly clubs, workshops and 1-1 support, as well as pioneering prayer and reflection spaces.